 The Grand Canyon is no exception to this rule.
 Yet some people are under the illusion that they aren’t mountain climbing here.
 Yes, you may be attacking the terrain in reverse (high to low), but that doesn’t mean you can afford to be oblivious to the elevation or the challenges it brings.

 The Grand Canyon’s South Rim lies at approximately 7,200 feet in elevation and the North Rim is even higher at 8,200 feet.
 This is higher than any peak on the East Coast of the United States.
-In fact, if you look at the highest point in each state, a whopping 35 of our 50 states don’t have a single peak that surpasses the elevation at the Grand Canyon.
+If you look at the highest point in each state, a whopping 35 of our 50 states don’t have a single peak that surpasses the elevation at the Grand Canyon.

 That’s not to say you’ll have problems with altitude sickness.
-It’s just to remind you that the weather concerns at the Grand Canyon’s should be similar to that of any high mountain.
-And you should expect the the inner gorge of the canyon below to run 20-30 degrees warmer than your ‘high elevation’ starting point.
+It’s just to remind you that the weather concerns at the Grand Canyon should be similar to that of any high mountain.
+And you should expect the inner gorge of the canyon below to run 20-30 degrees warmer than your ‘high elevation’ starting point.

 Since you will be experiencing both these altitudes during your backcountry hike, you really should plan your trip with some additional focus on the weather.